-A risk management study released in 2018 by Forbes Insights and KPMG looked at the changing technology risk landscape, how organizations are coping with challenges, and the strengths and weaknesses of their current IT risk management practices.
+A risk management study released by Forbes Insights looked at the changing technology risk landscape, how organizations are coping with challenges, and the strengths and weaknesses of their current IT risk management practices.
 The researchers observed that:

 “With technology increasingly touching nearly every aspect of the business, more C-suite leaders now acknowledge the direct connection between IT risk and enterprise risk—and more broadly enterprise strategy.
 As such, many organizations are beginning to view technology risk as a value center that helps meet critical business objectives, and are investing accordingly.”

 The study also highlighted several critical components of an effective IT risk management framework.
 Let’s look at a few foundational best practices:

 Determining risk appetite and performing risk assessments are baseline requirements, but mature risk management programs move toward automated tools and processes such as risk registers.

 The study indicates room for improvement in this area, as the majority of companies surveyed (82%) rely on either informal, interview-based processes or periodic risk assessments for their risk data collection and reporting.
 Only 18% leverage automated processes, despite this methodology providing the most proactive approach to risk mitigation.